"Ye MUST be born again" (John 3:7 KJV)

 (Luke 9:55 KJV)

 Where your soul spends eternity after it departs is determined by your personal relationship to God (saved or unsaved).
-You are an eternal being.
-You determine your own destiny.
+You are an eternal being, made in God's image.
 In fact, the Bible says that you are a "god" (small "g"):

 "Jesus answered them, Is it not written in your law, I said, Ye are gods?"